Education with Montessori MA

 Postgraduate degree

-Specialise your teaching with our groundbreaking Montessori Master’s degree and nurture children’s learning through Montessori education with the first degree of its kind in the UK.
+Specialise your teaching with our groundbreaking Montessori masters degree and nurture children's learning through Montessori education with the first degree of its kind in the UK.

 Course highlights

-- Be one of the first Montessorians to hold a Montessori Master’s degree
+• Be one of the first Montessorians to hold a Montessori masters degree

-- Develop your expertise in Montessori, providing opportunities for career progression in a variety of roles
+• Develop your expertise in Montessori, providing opportunities for career progression in a variety of roles

 Course overview

-A Montessori education is an increasingly recognised approach to early childhood learning and development.
+A Montessori education program is an increasingly recognised approach to early childhood learning and development.
 It is a child-led method of learning that despite being more than a century old as a philosophy, is only recently becoming a considered educational approach for the developing of skills and learning in young children.

-Our Montessori Master’s degree is the first ever in the UK and it will give you an excellent understanding of the principals of the Montessori approach to early childhood and primary education, and allow you to lead the way in new teaching approaches.
+Our Montessori MA education is the first Montessori master's degree in the UK and it will give you an excellent understanding of the principals of the Montessori approach to early childhood and primary education, and allow you to lead the way in new teaching approaches.
 You’ll advance your knowledge of young children’s learning and develop your early years Montessori practice and professionalism through the interconnectedness of the three elements of the Montessori triangle: the child, the environment, and the teacher.
 Our Montessori course will allow you to research and analyse theories of cosmic education, social justice, and the child as an agent of change.
 You will be given the freedom to take a critically creative approach in your thinking in order to develop your own pedagogical view and follow your own personal cosmic task.
 The exploration of areas of Montessori in early childhood education and care will enhance your research skills.
 These skills will also be enriched through modules specifically designed to increase your knowledge of research and inquiry before you embark on your Montessori focused major project.

 You’ll be supported by academics who are also qualified Montessori practitioners, offering you a knowledgeable and reflective teaching team who are eager to encourage the study and implementation of Montessori education.
 This online Montessori qualification will give you the opportunity to flourish as an active learner, prepared to lead practice and learning at a Master’s level.